Ikea’s killer dressers and America’s hidden recall crisis

 Recalls fall under the jurisdiction of a host of federal agencies, but it’s the job of the Consumer Product Safety Commission (CPSC) to oversee more than 15,000 consumer goods–mainly, the stuff that you have in your house, not including food, cars, and medicine.
 When it comes to consumer goods, a recall begins when a company with a hazardous product reaches out to the CPSC (companies are required by law to report product safety issues to the agency), or the agency hears reports from consumers about a hazardous product and reaches out to the company.
 Many companies will agree to a recall voluntarily.
 Nancy Cowles, the executive director of the nonprofit Kids in Danger (KID), which focuses on kids’ product safety, says that a company negotiates with the CPSC over how much it has to do as part of a formal recall.
 Then, the company signs a contract with the agency detailing how it will carry out the recall (this typically includes pledging to do outreach campaigns to customers).
 If a company refuses to agree to a recall, the CPSC has to get a court order to force the company to carry it out–in other words, the CPSC has to sue, which can be a lengthy process and very expensive.
 That’s why most recalls are voluntary.

-Here’s what happened with Ikea in 2016: After agreeing to a voluntary recall, the company launched an extensive communication strategy to spread the word about its recall, including print and digital advertising, social media, and search advertising.
+Here’s what happened with Ikea in 2016: After agreeing to voluntarily recall 8 million Malm dressers and 21 million other models, the company launched an extensive communication strategy to spread the word about its recall, including print and digital advertising, social media, and search advertising.
 An Ikea spokesperson said that media around the 2016 recall has received close to 9 billion impressions across television, print and digital news stories, and advertising.
 The company also reached out to 13 million customers via email regarding that recall (the company declined to say what percentage of total consumers that number accounts for).
 Ikea says this communication strategy has gone beyond what the company explicitly agreed to in its contract with the CPSC, because it also included a national advertising campaign.

 As a result, 1.3 million dressers to date have been “addressed” through customers returning them, Ikea picking the dressers up, or the company distributing wall attachment kits (though there’s no guarantee that customers will use the kits).
 Ikea also says it has sold dressers with wall attachment kits for decades.
 In 2015, 11 months before the formal recall took place, Ikea started a more robust “Secure It” campaign to convince customers of the importance of securing their chests of drawers to the wall.